 If a person who smokes is unwilling or unable to stop immediately, there are various ways to help protect the health of the people with whom they live.
 Suggestions include:

 - Make your home totally smoke-free.
 Always smoke outdoors and shut windows and doors so smoke doesn’t drift inside.
 Limiting your smoking to one or two rooms is not an effective measure – tobacco smoke can easily drift through the rest of the house.

 - Make sure that visitors to your house smoke outdoors – that includes shisha as well as cigarettes.

 - Make your car smoke-free.
 The other occupants will still be exposed to tobacco smoke even if the windows are open.
-In Victoria, it is illegal to smoke in cars carrying children who are under 18 years of age.
+In Victoria, it is illegal to smoke in cars carrying people who are under 18 years of age.

 - Don’t allow smoking in any enclosed space where people who do not smoke spend time – for example, in the garage, shed, cubby house, boat or caravan.

 - Try to avoid taking children to outdoor areas where people are smoking and you can’t easily move away, such as a café courtyard.